Menu

 When your doctor runs a test and you receive the results, your levels will either fall inside or outside of the range.
 Ranges are usually given in brackets besides the test result.

-‘Optimal levels’ are a more specific section within the given range, which is often very wide and much less specific in comparison.
+‘Optimal levels’ are a more specific section within the given range.

-For you, you may feel best somewhere else within range, but you should try to find out and maintain it at what you feel best at.
+For you personally, you may feel best somewhere else within range, but you should try to find out and maintain levels at what you feel best at.
 This is the definition of optimising your thyroid treatment.

 Since a lot of us didn’t have our thyroid levels tested before we developed a thyroid condition and began to feel unwell, we often don’t know what our levels were when we felt well.
 So you must work with your doctor to find where your own individual optimal levels are.